newrelic/go-agent/GUIDE.md

 ## Installation

+(Also see [GETTING_STARTED](https://github.com/newrelic/go-agent/blob/master/GETTING_STARTED.md) if you are using the Go agent for the first time).

+In order to install the New Relic Go agent, you need a New Relic license key.
-Installing the Go Agent is the same as installing any other Go library.
+Then, installing the Go Agent is the same as installing any other Go library.
 The simplest way is to run:

 ```